The best digital magazine maker - 10+ tools compared cover

 FlipHTML5 is an online digital publishing platform that can create various types of publications, including magazines, catalogs, brochures, and more.
 Thanks to its intuitive interface, it is a great magazine software for beginners.

 Once you log into this online magazine platform, you can upload your file and start customizing it.
-On the left-hand side, you have different sections: Publications, Digital Sales, Brading, etc. You’ll also find information about your account, such as Billing, Settings, or Support.
+On the left-hand side, you have different sections: Library, Digital Sales, Branding, Statistics, Account, Support, and Notification.

-To create your virtual magazine, you only need to click on the Upload Now button.
-This allows you to add local files or drag and drop files from iCloud Link or Dropbox.
+To create your virtual magazine, you only need to click on the Upload button.
+This allows you to add local files or to upload from iCloud Link, Google Drive, or Dropbox.
 If you don’t have a file, you can easily download a sample PDF file.

-Once you upload the file, you can access the Book info and different settings for Customization, Branding, Sharing, etc., right there on the dashboard.
+Once you upload the file, you can access the Book info and different settings for Customize, Branding, Share, Monetize, Visibility, Accessibility, and more.

-Here, you can also access the Page editor, which allows you to edit your publication with various interactivity options such as links, videos, shapes, or forms.
-This page also lets you preview the publication, save the progress, and choose a thumbnail.
+Here, you can edit your publication with various interactivity options such as links, videos, shapes, or forms.
+Then, you can share it in various ways, such as a poster, GUF, embed, or download it.

 Overall, the process of using this magazine creator is simple, making it ideal for a beginner.

 Publuu is another great magazine layout software that allows you to convert PDF files into interactive flipbooks and customize them to be on-brand by adding logos and background colors.
-You can make your publications SEO-friendly and share them with your readers, either by embedding them on your website or distributing them through email or social media.
+SEO-friendly and share them with your readers, either by embedding them on your website or distributing them through email, social media, a link, or a QR code.
 Users can also display and sell their publications on the “Web Kiosks.”

 Once I have created my account, I am greeted by the login page.
 Its straightforward design allows me to understand the entire process and the platform’s functionalities: upload, customize, publish, and track document statistics.